dbeliavskij/C-_Programming_VGTU_Lab_3-4/readme.md

 Performed by Mrfu-17 group student Daniel Beliavskij

+## Current version v0.3

 C++ Programming Subject

-This programm lets you input name and surname of the student as well as they marks and exam marks Programm will calculate average and median of the marks
+As for version v0.3 programm has below listed fetures:

+* Input student data (name, surname, marks, exam mark)

+* Read data from file "student.txt" (file should be formatted as in the provided sample file)

+* Show all existing entries (both added manually and from file) in structured table

+* When all entries are shown they are sorted alphabetically by name ("bug" is presented when using names with numbers like "Name1")

+* Then all entries are shown marks are hidden instead programm shows average mark (calculated by formula below) and median

-Average is calculated according to below formula:
+**Average is calculated according to below formula:**
 0.4*(Sum of marks)+0.6*Exam marks